 Members of the Honors College Diversity Committee

-- Nikki Gottleib, Honors Academic Advisor and Program Specialist – Honors College
+- Lauren DeJulio Bell, Honors Instructor, Academic Advisor and Program Specialist (Honors College)

-- Alex Sainvilier, Honors Academic Advisor and Program Specialist – Honors College
+- Alex Sainvilier, Honors Instructor, Academic Advisor and Program Specialist (Honors College)

 Student Subcommittee Members